Panasonic GX1 vs Sony RX100 III

 It is notable that the GX1 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the GX1 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the GX1 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The GX1 was replaced by the Panasonic GX7, while the RX100 III was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX1 and RX100 III can be found, respectively, in the Panasonic GX1 Manual (free pdf) or the online Sony RX100 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic GX1 and the Sony RX100 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.